mekza/algoliasearch-client-readme-generator/include/templates/README.md

 Backup / Retrieve all index content
 -------------

-You can retrieve all index content for backup purpose of for analytics using the browse method.
+You can retrieve all index content for backup purpose or for analytics using the browse method.
 This method retrieve 1000 objects by API call and support pagination.

 <%= snippet("backup_index") %>